-The remaining schools in Phase II that have advanced to the design phase have not had their designs developed to a point that an assessment of changes resulting in any potential environmental significance could be made.
-As these Phase II designs progressed, future amendments to the Negative Declaration document became necessary.
-Design changes were made for Flower City School (#30/54) from the Master Plan design to accommodate the need to acquire residential properties for expanding the school campus.
-An assessment of the environmental significance resulting from the design change was provided to the City and School District while the RJSCB pursue the property acquisitions.
+Design changes were made for Flower City School (#30/54) from the Master Plan to accommodate acquisition of residential properties for expanding the school campus.
+An assessment of the environmental significance resulting from the design change was provided to the City and School District while the RJSCB pursued the property acquisitions.